If you’ve been laid off due to COVID-19, here are some tips to hopefully help keep your expenses low.

 This is a humanitarian crisis.
 There are organizations out there that have and are currently working on gathering donations and resources to help service industry workers like yourself get through this economic and health crisis.

 We’ve been collecting information and sharing these organizations on our social media channels and blog.
 Follow us to stay updated on programs that are working to provide assistance to industry workers — and if you know of any that we’ve missed let us know!
-This is a time where our community needs to come together (metaphorically speaking) as we wait out what’s to come.
-The hospitality industry has been through a lot, but we’re made up of the most resilient, compassionate and empathetic people and we will get through this.
+This is a time when our community needs to come together (metaphorically speaking) as we wait out what’s to come.
+The hospitality industry has been through a lot, but we’re made up of the most resilient, compassionate, and empathetic people and we will get through this.

 Our world has taken an unimaginable blow, and Poached wants to be there as a resource.
-If there is anything you have questions about please reach out through comments, social media or at firstname.lastname@example.org and we will do our best to provide answers and resources!
+If there is anything you have questions about please reach out through comments, social media, or at email@example.com and we will do our best to provide answers and resources!